Hong Kong is much more than just a major shopping destination and a place where you can see Disney characters.

 18/ Celebrate New Years Eve

-An hour before midnight, a small fireworks celebration called “Wish Upon a Star” will illuminate the night every 15 minutes.
+An hour before midnight, a small fireworks celebration called “Wish Upon a Star” will illuminate the night sky.

-At the stroke of midnight, fireworks from barges on Victoria Harbour will light up the sky, with the display lasting for approximately 10 minutes.
+At the stroke of midnight, Victoria Harbour fireworks will blow up in a display of colors lasting for approximately 10 minutes.

 Hong Kong Convention and Exhibition Center will be equipped with a gigantic LED billboard which will have New Year greetings in several languages surrounded by fireworks displays.